sesame-project/exsce/index.md

 layout: default
 ---

-# JSON-LD Artefacts
+# Executable Scenario Artefacts

 ## Overview

-This is the landing page to showcase the JSON-LD metamodels and models developed in the context of the [SESAME project](https://www.sesame-project.org/) to support the Executable Workbench.
+This is the landing page to showcase the metamodels and models developed in the context of the [SESAME project](https://www.sesame-project.org/) to support the Executable Workbench.

 ## Metamodels